YuZ1225/BU-EC503-Project-Fall-2018/README.md

 We chose to use the book recommender data from kaggle.
 We got a huge data set which contains lots of information.
 There are 10k books and 53424 active users in total.
 However, we only have less than one million rating data, which means that our data has a lot of missing and the data matrix is more than 99% sparse.

 2. Extract Small Dataset
 Because the sparseness of the original matrix is too high, we extracted a matrix of size 48*35 with sparsity of 31.07%.
 At the same time, we have increased its sparsity by 35% to 80 % each time by 5%.
 So we have a total of 10 small data sets with different sparsity levels.
 These 10 small data sets are almost identical to the distribution of the original data set.
-The extraction process for small data sets can be found in the XXXX folder.
-The file name of the extraction result is XXXX.

 * `process_entire_dataset.m` will do the processing over the entire dataset and generate the matrix and labels that our models need.
 The data is also saved in `data_entire.mat`
 * `process_small_dataset.m` need to be run after running `process_entire_dataset.m`, which will generate 10 small datasets with sparsity from 35% to 80%, along with the label that need to be predicted.
 The data is also saved in `data.mat`